 The 90 credit Associate in Arts transfer degree is designed to meet the general education requirements at Washington State four-year institutions and prepares students for a Bachelor’s degree in Health Informatics and Information Management.
 The program prepares students to take the Registered Health Information Administration (RHIA) national certification exam.

-Health Informatics and Health Information Management — What is it?
+Health Informatics and Health Information Management —

 The collection, organization, retrieval and storage of health care information and records are essential to the delivery of health care and the promotion of public health.
 Health Information specialists increasing rely on computer technology and systems to provide health care workers, researchers, insurance companies and government agencies with the necessary information to provide patient care, prevent disease, allocate resources, and conduct research to advance community and global health.